How to Wrap a Foot for Arch Pain?

 These athletic taping techniques also prevent your foot from getting any further injury by supporting and stabilizing your arch during the play.

-You can either use this foot arch support sleeve by BraceAbility or can choose any other foot arch support bandage online to wrap your foot.
+You can either use this foot arch support sleeve by BraceAbility or choose any other foot arch support bandage online to wrap your foot.

 Taping arches for plantar fasciitis can be done in two ways (Low-Dye Technique & X-Crossing Technique).